 What occasion would you serve this recipe for?
+How will you customize this dish?
+Maybe throw in some bell peppers and blanched fresh summer corn like we do in our other bean salad recipe?
 Tell us in the comments below.
 Come back to rate the recipe as soon as you try it for yourself.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.